+features delicious kitchentested recipes for healthy, easy, and indulgent vegan dishes - everything from classic British fare to exotic Thai cuisine.
 If you Google "vegan recipes", you'll get millions of hits.
-PETA.org/Recipes alone has thousands of kitchen-tested recipes everything from classic British dishes to exotic Thai cuisine.

-Or treat yourself to a new vegan cookbook

-(or two or three).
-Whether you prefer a quick shepherd's pie or you're a dedicated foodie, there's a vegan cookbook that will fit the bill.
+Or treat yourself to a new vegan cookbook (or two or three).
+Whether you prefer a quick shepherd's pie or you're a dedicated foodie, there's a title that will fit the bill.
 Have fun experimenting with new ingredients and recipes.

-3 Prista

--

-Try faux meats and non-dairy products.
+Try vegan meats and dairy-free products.

-As the interest in animal-friendly, good-for-you foods has grown, the availability of mock meats and dairy-free products has soared.
-You can now find faux-meat products - such as veggie burgers and hot dogs as well as vegan bacon, sausages, turkey slices, chicken patties and chicken nuggets - at almost every supermarket (look in the refrigerated and freezer cases) and health-food shop.
-Non-dairy options, such as soya, almond and coconut milk as well as vegan cheese, cream cheese, ice cream and yogurt, are also widely available.
+As the interest in animal-friendly, good-for-you foods has grown, the availability of meat and dairy alternatives has soared.
+You can now find vegan-meat products - such as veggie burgers and hot dogs as well as vegan bacon, sausages, turkey slices, chicken patties, and chicken nuggets - at almost every supermarket (look in the chilled and frozen aisles) and health-food shop.
+Dairy-free options, such as soya, almond, oat, and coconut milk as well as vegan cheese, cream cheese, ice cream, and yogurt, are also widely available.
 Not only will these delicious products help you make the transition to vegan eating, they also tend to be high in healthy plant protein and contain zero cholesterol.

 Cut cooking time with convenience meals.

-Eating on the go?
-Vegan meals, such as Amy's Non-Dairy Vegetable Pot Pie or Innocent's Mexican Sweet Potato Chilli Veg Pot, can be heated up in minutes.
-Keep some in the office freezer for a quick lunch or serve them with a salad when you're too tired to cook dinner.
-Many canned soups, such as lentil, split pea and minestrone, are vegan.
-Add chickpeas or other beans to a flavoured rice or grain mix, and you've got an easy entrée.
-Or cook some penne pasta and mix it with Zest's Vegan Pesto for dinner in a flash.
+Vegan ready meals such as Clive's Creamy Mushroom Pie, BOL Foods' Mexican Sweet Potato Chilli veg pot, and Wicked Kitchen's Muay Thai Curry can be heated up in minutes.
+Keep some in the office fridge for a quick lunch, or serve one with a salad when you're too tired to cook dinner.
+Many tinned soups, such as lentil, split pea, and minestrone, are vegan.
+Add chickpeas or other beans to a flavoured rice or grain mix and you've got an easy main meal.
+Or cook some penne pasta and mix it with Zest's Vegan Basil Pesto for dinner in a flash.